featbit/featbit-python-sdk/README.md

 #### Bootstrapping

-The bootstrapping is in fact the call of constructor of `FBClient`, in which the SDK will be initialized and connect to feature flag center.
+The bootstrapping is in fact the call of constructor of `FBClient`, in which the SDK will be initialized and connect to FeatBit.

 The constructor will return when it successfully connects, or when the timeout(default: 15 seconds) expires, whichever comes first.
 If it has not succeeded in connecting when the timeout elapses, you will receive the client in an uninitialized state where feature flags will return default values; it will still continue trying to connect in the background unless there has been a network error or you close the client(using `stop()`).
 You can detect whether initialization has succeeded by calling `initialize()`.